 Where to stay: Most of the hotels in the Galapagos are on the bigger islands, so the best place to stay when visiting Fernandina is on a cruise boat, such as Origin, Theory & Evolve.

 Best Galapagos Honeymoon Cruises

-Another of our favourite cruises for honeymoons in the Galapagos is the Elite catamaran, which offers three, four and seven-day cruises in the utmost luxury.
-It is one of the newer boats to the islands and each suite has glass doors opening out to a private balcony.
-Rooms come with binoculars and waterproof cameras to capture all the action too, while the sky deck and jacuzzi are romantic spots for star gazing.
+Another of our chosen cruises for honeymoons in the Galapagos is the Elite catamaran, which offers three, four, and seven-day cruises in the highest level of luxury.
+It is one of the newer boats to the islands and its sky deck is a romantic place to lie and spot the stars at night.
+Each suite has glass doors, which open out to a private balcony, and come equipped with binoculars and waterproof cameras.

-Honeymooners will love the intimacy of Endemic, which only holds 16 guests in panoramic suites with private balconies, so it never feels crowded.
-The boat comes with excellent diving equipment, stand-up paddle boards and glass-bottom kayaks.
-Plus, Endemic’s onboard naturalist is one of the most experienced, with over 20 years of knowledge to share.
+Honeymooners who prefer smaller groups will love the intimacy of Endemic, which only holds 16 guests.
+Suites, with sweeping panoramic views offer a place to retreat, just the two of you after a day of exploring.
+The boat is well equipped for water sports, with diving equipment, stand-up paddle boards, and glass-bottom kayaks.
+Plus, Endemic’s onboard naturalist is one of the most knowledgeable around, having worked on the islands for 20 years.

 Start Planning Your Trip Today

-If your dream honeymoon involves adventure, unique landscapes, unrivalled wildlife, and a whole lot of island romance, then reach out to Scott Dunn’s travel specialists to start planning your bespoke Galapagos honeymoon package.
+If your dream honeymoon involves adventure, unique landscapes, unrivaled wildlife, and a whole lot of island romance, then reach out to Scott Dunn’s travel experts to start planning your bespoke Galapagos honeymoon package.

 Origin,Theory & Evolve